Nacereddinex/flutter/medicallisFlutter-main/medicallisFlutter-main/README.md

-functionalities that we decided for our product
+functionalities that we decided for our product:

 -medication reminder notifications :  provide notification for the caregiver for the times of the medication, along with information about the medication,